 The Reconciliation Action Plan has informed our procurement policies with over $350,000 in procurement from Indigenous business in the last year.
 The Firm also funds two significant scholarships for Indigenous law students to support them through their studies.

-We promote sustainable practices through our Footprints program with initiatives that lead us to understand and reduce our environmental impacts and incorporate sustainability into our decision-making.
+We have implemented environmental initiatives that lead us to understand and reduce our environmental impacts and incorporate sustainability into our decision-making.

 Clayton Utz is proud to be a founding member of the Australian Legal Sector Alliance, an industry-led association working collaboratively to promote sustainable practices across the legal sector.